 When estimating net benefits from proposed investments, the ESMPs should account for the costs and benefits to gas utility customers.

-The EDCs should describe whether the greenhouse gas forecasts meet the requirements of the Climate Act.
+The ESMPs should describe how the proposed ESMP investments will affect the reduction of greenhouse gas emissions from both the electricity and gas industries, and how these emission levels will meet the requirements of the Climate Act.

 Section 12: Workforce, Economic, and Health Benefits